 Now that we have ascertained that we should use diluted coffee for plants fertilizer, how do we do it?

 Coffee has a pH of from 5.2 to 6.9 depending on the variety and preparation.
 The lower the pH, the more acid; in other words, coffee is pretty acidic.
 Most plants grow best in slightly acid to neutral pH (5.8 to 7).
 Tap water is slightly alkaline with a pH greater than 7.
-Therefore, using diluted coffee for plants can increase the pH or acidity of the soil.
-Traditional chemical fertilizers, the addition of sulfur or allowing leaves to decompose on soil surfaces are methods to increase soil pH levels.
+Therefore, using diluted coffee for plants can increase the acidity of the soil.
+Traditional chemical fertilizers, the addition of sulfur or allowing leaves to decompose on soil surfaces are methods to decrease soil pH levels.
 Now you have another option.

 Allow your plain brewed coffee to cool and then dilute it with the same amount of cool water as coffee.
 Then simply water acid-loving plants such as:

 Water with the diluted coffee just as you would with plain tap water.
 Don’t water plants that do not like acidic soil.